-Outputs of the scripps global spectral model with water isotopes incorporated (isoGSM, Yoshimura et al., 2008) with the spatial and temporal resolutions of $1.875^{\circ} \times 1.875^{\circ}$ and 6h were extracted to represent the spatio-temporal pattern of the precipitation isotope in the YTR\basin.
-According to our-a previous evaluation of the isoGSM product (Nan et al., 2021b), it can well capture the seasonal fluctuation of precipitation $\delta^{18}$ O, but had two aspects of shortcomings: overestimating precipitation $\delta^{18}$ O in the YTR basin, and performing poorly on capturing the isotope signature of individual precipitation events and specific period.
-The bias of isoGSM product tended to be larger in higher elevation regions it overestimated precipitation $\delta^{18}$ O in the YTR basin (Nan et al., 2021b).
-To correct bias in the isoGSM productsobtain measurement precipitation $\delta^{18}$ O data, grab samples of precipitation were collected in the wet season of 2005 at four stations along the main channel of YTR, i.e., Nuxia (3691 m a.s.l.), Yangcun (4541m a.s.l.), Nugesha (4715m a.s.l.) and Lazi (4889m a.s.l.).
+Outputs of the scripps global spectral model with water isotopes incorporated (isoGSM, Yoshimura et al., 2008) with the spatial and temporal resolutions of 1.875°×1.875° and 6h were extracted to represent the spatio-temporal pattern of the precipitation isotope in the YTRbasin.
+According to our previous evaluation of the isoGSM product, it overestimated precipitation δ18O in the YTR basin (Nan et al., 2021b).
+To correct bias in the isoGSM products, grab samples of precipitation were collected in the wet season of 2005 at four stations along the main channel of YTR, i.e., Nuxia (3691 m a.s.l.), Yangcun (4541m a.s.l.), Nugesha (4715m a.s.l.) and Lazi (4889m a.s.l.).
 The precipitation water samples were collected as soon as possible after the precipitation event in order to avoid the effect of evaporation.
 Stream water samples were collected weekly during the same period from river at the four stations.

-The isoGSM isotope products were merged with measurement precipitation isotope data according to corrected by Eqs.
-1-3 to provide input data for model: First, the bias of isoGSM product was assumed to be linearly related to altitude.
+The isoGSM isotope products were corrected by Eqs.
+1-3: First, the bias of isoGSM product was assumed to be linearly related to altitude.
 Relation between the mean bias of isoGSM products and altitude was estimated by a least square method using $\delta^{18}$ O measurements of precipitation samples and gridded isoGSM estimates at the four sampling sites (Eqs.
-1-2); Second, on each grid of the isoGSM productin each REW, precipitation $\delta^{18}$ O was determined by Eq.
-3, based on the average altitude and isoGSM estimate was corrected by a bias estimated by the grid altitude in Eq.
+1-2); Second, on each grid of the isoGSM product, isoGSM estimate was corrected by a bias estimated by the grid altitude in Eq.
 3 based on the availability of $\delta^{18}$ O measurements from precipitation site samples on the date.